ngloe/olpsR/README.md

 Getting started
 ---------------

-Once installed, the package can be loaded in a given R session using:
+Once installed, the package can be loaded using:

 ``` r
 library(OLPS)